Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Experimental Study

-Specifically, the edges in the ER network are added completely at random according to some predefined parameters, where the direction of each edge is evenly-randomly assigned.
-The edges of the SF network are generated according to their weights defined by
+Specifically, the edges in the ER network are added completely at random, where the direction of each edge is evenly-randomly assigned.
+The edges of SF network are generated according to their weights defined by